kolyvan/kxmovie/readme.md

 	git submodule update --init
 	rake

-the rake command will firstly build all the architectures: the armv7, armv7s, arm64, i386, x86_64 architecture.
+The rake command will firstly build all the architectures: the armv7, armv7s, arm64, i386, x86_64 architecture.
 Then generate a debug version which contains all the architectures above, and a release version which only contains the armv7 and arm64 architecture.
 <br>you can also using one of these cmds below to specify the architecture: